Popular Mexican street fare is reinvented as a flavor-packed salad that’s quick to prepare and always a hit!

 When produce is that fresh, the flavor needs little enhancement.
 In fact, many here would consider it taboo to coat those sweet, golden kernels with anything that masked the flavor.

-In my early Fountain Avenue Kitchen days, I asked my blog readers how they preferred to top this seasonal favorite.
+In the early Fountain Avenue Kitchen days, I asked readers how they preferred to top this seasonal favorite.
 Answers varied by region and included such options as barbecue sauce, Old Bay seasoning, mayonnaise, pesto, and honey mustard.

-As strange as the latter toppings sounded, I soon learned that they’re components of a popular dish called elote.
+As strange as the latter toppings sounded, I soon learned that they are components of a popular dish called elote.
 Spanish for the word for corncob, elote is also known as Mexican street corn because it’s commonly sold both on the street and at festivals in Mexico.

 The basic formula is as follows: a layer of spicy Mexican crema (similar to sour cream) is slathered on the roasted corn before it’s rolled in crumbled cotija cheese (which is much like feta).
 Chili powder, cilantro, and lime juice round out the flavors, and the coated corn is often served on a stick.

 Esquites is considered the off-the-cob version of elote, and the following recipe is my take on that flavorful fare.
-The addition of a few extra veggies places this easy side dish in the salad category.
-At the same time, the dish can fill the role of vegetable or starch.
+The addition of a few extra veggies moves this easy side dish toward the salad category.
+At the same time, the dish can fill the role of vegetable or starch on the dinner plate.

 For added ease, I’ve made a habit of buying several extra ears whenever corn on the cob is on the menu.
-After cooking, I immediately set aside enough ears to make this salad another night.
-The cook-once-eat-twice method can be a savior on busy weeknights and will relieve you of one extra step when cooking for company.
+After cooking, I immediately set aside enough ears to make this or another family favorite corn salad another night.
+The cook-once-eat-twice method can be a savior on busy weeknights and can also relieve you of a step when cooking for company or needing to contribute a dish to someone else’s get-together.

-My go-to method for cooking corn on the cob is steaming, although for a hint of complementary, smoky flavor, I often grill corn for this recipe.
-Grilling is quick and easy, and those details are coming to the blog soon.
-(Feel free to comment or message me if you’d like those instructions now.)
+My go-to method for cooking corn on the cob has long been steaming, although for a hint of complementary, smoky flavor, I often grill corn for this recipe.
+Grilling is also quick and easy, but choose the method that works better for you, as the street corn salad will taste great either way.

-Tip for locals: Cotija cheese is difficult to find in Lancaster.
-After much searching, I found it at El Pueblito on Dillerville Road where it’s sold as a 12-ounce wedge.
+Tip for locals: Cotija cheese can difficult to find in Lancaster.
+After much searching when I first began making this recipe years ago, I found it at El Pueblito on Dillerville Road where it’s sold as a 12-ounce wedge.
+More recently, Wegmans began carrying it.
 Just a tip for those seeking authenticity, but again, feta cheese is a worthy substitute.
-Update: Wegmans now carries it too!

 Mexican Street Corn Salad